scoobyluvs/Fake-img-logger/README.md

 1.)
 Head over to config.json to change all the info to your name

+( delete the text file in the build folder )

 2.)
 Run main.py

 3.)
 You need to input a **webhook** , **image_url** , and **roblox id**